g0dwin0/umibozu/README.md

 ## Dependencies

 This needs libSDL2 to run.
-Install `libsdl2-dev` using your package manager
+Install `libsdl2-dev` using your package manager.

 ## Binaries